Best Life Insurance Companies for 40-Year-Olds in 2025

 Best Life Insurance Policies for 40-Year-Olds

 • Whole Life: Whole life insurance is permanent and remains in effect for your entire life.
 The death benefit is paid to your beneficiaries when you pass away.
 Whole life insurance accumulates cash value over time and may earn dividends depending on the insurer.
-Whole life policies make sure that your beneficiaries receive a guaranteed death benefit when you pass away.
+Whole life policies ensure your beneficiaries receive a guaranteed death benefit when you pass away.
 Whole life insurance typically costs more than term life insurance, but it can be a good option if you are in your 40s and want to build cash value over time.

 insurance2 icon